 Basically, once you’ve made one of my Halloween treats for your table, you’ve actually made 2!
 That’s right because this recipe is a 1-off of the other.

 I don’t know about you, but I go a little crazy when I hardboil eggs and often make way too many.

 My solution is this practical Halloween recipe that lets you decorate your table and incorporate the creepy with the oh-so-good factor!

-Spider web deviled eggs will be talked about long after the party is over!
+Spider web deviled eggs will be discussed long after the party ends!